nomad-coe/nomad/paper.md

 to AiiDA's [materialscloud](https://www.materialscloud.org/).
 There are also examples for experimental materials science databases, e.g. [HTEM](https://data.nrel.gov/submissions/75) [@zakutayev:2018].

-NOMAD relies on many open source packages; a few more notable ones from the materials science domains are: *MatID*, a software package to identify material structure system types and symmetries [@himanen:2018], *ASE*, a software package to manipulate material structures in Python [@larsen:2017], pymatgen, open-source python library for materials analysis [@ong:2013], and *NeXus*, a file-format standard, schemas, and tools for experimental materials science data [@konnecke:2015].
+NOMAD relies on many open-source packages; a few more notable ones from the materials science domains are: *MatID*, a software package to identify material structure system types and symmetries [@himanen:2018], *ASE*, a software package to manipulate material structures in Python [@larsen:2017], pymatgen, an open-source python library for materials analysis [@ong:2013], and *NeXus*, a file-format standard, schemas, and tools for experimental materials science data [@konnecke:2015].

 # Acknowledgements

-NOMAD software development is funded by the the German National Research Data Infrastructure (NFDI) consortium FAIRmat (Deutsche Forschungsgemeinschaft DFG, 460197019) and the NOMAD CoE (EU Horizon 2020, 951786), previous financial support was provided by the NOMAD CoE (EU Horizon 2020, 676580) and the Max-Planck Network BigMax.
+NOMAD software development is funded by the German National Research Data Infrastructure (NDFI) consortia FAIRmat (Deutsche Forschungsgemeinschaft DFG, 460197019) and the NOMAD CoE (EU Horizon 2020, 951786), previous financial support was provided by the NOMAD CoE (EU Horizon 2020, 676580) and the Max-Planck Network BigMax.
-The Max Planck Computing and Data Facility (MPCDF) is hosting NOMAD's github and operating the public NOMAD service.
+The Max Planck Computing and Data Facility (MPCDF) is hosting NOMAD's GitHub and operating the public NOMAD service.

 # References